aliyun/alibabacloud-oss-swift-sdk-v2/README.md

     .product(name: "AlibabaCloudOSS", package: "alibabacloud-oss-swift-sdk-v2")
 ]
 ```
+> **Explanation:**
+> </br>`AlibabaCloudOSS` includes Bucket basic interfaces, object class interfaces, and advanced interfaces (paginator, pre signature).
+If you need to use these interfaces, please add dependencies`.product(name: "AlibabaCloudOSS", package: "alibabacloud-oss-swift-sdk-v2")`
+> </br>`AlibabaCloudOSSExtension` includes configuration class interfaces other than the Bucket basic interface.
+If you need to use these interfaces, please add dependencies`.product(name: "AlibabaCloudOSSExtension", package: "alibabacloud-oss-swift-sdk-v2")`

 ### Install the sdk through Swift Package Manager in Xcode
 - First, create or open an existing project in Xcode, then select `Project`-`Package Dependencies` and click on it`+`